burlachenkok/exploring-python3/python3-note.md

 Firstly, Python has limited support for private attribute objects.

-When you name attributes as `__attributename` the interpreter performs name mangling.
-In reality, in case of accessing this attribute outside of the class will have the name `_classname__attribute`.
+When you name attributes as `__attributename`, the interpreter performs name mangling.
+In reality, in case of accessing this attribute outside of the class, it will have the name `_classname__attribute`.

-In C++ terminology Python classes have the following characteristics:
+In C++ terminology, Python classes have the following characteristics:

-  1. Normal class members including the data members are public except for some small support for private variables
+  1. Normal class member,s including the data members, are public except for some small support for private variables
   2. All member functions/methods are virtual
   3. Like in C++, most built-in operators with special syntax (arithmetic operators, etc.) can be redefined for user-defined classes
   4. Python Data attributes correspond to *"data members"* in C++
   5. Python supports multiple inheritance
   6. Python supports exceptions
-  7. In Python (and in Perl) there is no such term as function overloading
+  7. In Python (and in Perl), there is no such term as function overloading

 ### The Syntax for Defining Classes